 Graci’s work as a school cook began in 2021.
-Since then, she started her university degree in pedagogy, won the reality show, and began studying gastronomy as well.
-Today, she supervises the cooks at several schools, a support job that helps schools follow their manual of good practices.
+Since then, she started her university degree in pedagogy, won the reality show and began studying gastronomy.
+Today, she is the supervisor of the Limoeiro Anadia municipality’s school cooks and serves all the schools.

-In the following interview, Graci tells us a little about her career and the importance of recognising the profession of school cook.
+In the following interview, Graci tells us a little about her career, how the reality show changed her life and the importance of recognising the profession of school cook.

 Could you tell us a bit about your story?